Clark Paulsen, Division Chief

 Employee Moving and Relocation Expense Allowances

 The following sections provide a brief outline of moving and relocation expense allowances.
-All reimbursements are subject to the limitations and timeframe of the referenced Department of Personnel Administration (DPA) provisions.
+All reimbursements are subject to the limitations and timeframe of the referenced CCR sections.
 Employees authorized for moving and relocation expenses must be provided with a detailed moving and relocation package prior to transfer.
 See Hiring Manager Responsibilities for instructions.

-Relocation expenses not authorized by the referenced DPA provisions, applicable bargaining unit contracts, or any expenses incurred prior to receipt of a written notice of authorization are the responsibility of the employee.
+Relocation expenses not authorized by the referenced CCR sections, applicable bargaining unit contracts, or any expenses incurred prior to receipt of a written notice of authorization are the responsibility of the employee.
 The official written notice of transfer is the Moving Service Authorization, Form ASC255 .

 If as a result of the change in residence the salary of the employee is paid by a different appointing power, all allowable moving and relocation expenses will be paid by the new appointing power except in cases where the old appointing power agrees to pay all or part of the expenses allowable under this section.